 Getting There: The following three stations take about 5-10 minutes to walk from: Dobutsuen-Mae Station (via Sakaisuji Line, or Midosuji Line), Shin-Imamiya Station (via JR Trains and others), Ebisucho Station (via Sakaisuji Line, or Hankai line).

-4. Food & Drink: Culinary Specialties in Osaka
+4. Food & Drink: Culinary Travel Guide and Specialties in Osaka

 Osaka is one of the culinary hotspots of Japan.
 Many of the country’s specialties have originated from this city – therefore, Osaka is also called the “Kitchen of Japan”.
 The two specialties that you must try in Osaka are Okonomiyaki and Takoyaki.
 We will now tell you what these delicacies are exactly, and where you can try them.